 This proposal proposes two aspects to improve the temporal motion information derivation process for sub-block-based TMVP (sbTMVP) and AMVP modes.
 Firstly, two collocated frames are utilized to provide temporal motion information.
 Secondly, the motion shift to locate TMVP is adaptively determined from multiple locations according to template costs.
 On top of ECM-5.0, simulation results of the proposed method are reported as below:

+RA: {-0.10%, -0.10%, -0.16%; 105%, 103%};

+LDB: {-0.20%, -0.20%, -0.23%; 112%, 108%}.

 Introduction

 In ECM, the temporal MVP for AMVP mode is derived by fetching the motion information from center or bottom-right location in the collocated frame.
 And a similar strategy is also applied to sbTMVP mode, where the motion information from the left neighbouring position is used as a motion shift, which is then employed to obtain a MVP at sub-CU level for the to-be-coded CU.
 It is asserted that such a design may not ensure the trajectory consistency between the pre-defined positions and current CU.